nurturegrit/auto_grading_assignments/DATABASE/initial_version/design.md

 * AN Instructor can teach one subject
 * One to Many Relationship

+### Student - PassionProject:
+* A student can take part in one project
+* A Project can have many students
+* Many to One Relationship

 ### Assignment - Grade (For Student):
 * An Assignment can have one grade